Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 !!! warning
     You may need to install drivers for Bluetooth to work.
 Learn how to do this [here.](../drivers/index.md).

-~~## Firewall~~

-~~Firewall is a built-in feature on Windows which is used to block unwanted connections.
-On Atlas we have kept this enabled by default to enhance system security.
-To disable it you can run the `Disable Windows Firewall.cmd` file in the `Firewall` folder.~~

 ~~## FSO and Game Bar~~

 ~~FSO and Game Bar are built-in features on Windows which are used to record your screen and take screenshots.
 On Atlas they have been disabled by default to make the system more responsive and less bloated.
 To enable them just run the `Enable FSO and Game Bar.reg` file in the `FSO and Game Bar` folder.~~

 ## Diagnostics & Troubleshooting

-*We are sorry, but the documentation for this is not written yet.
-Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*
+Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
+On Atlas we have disabled it by default to avoid any tweaks being reset.
+To enable it just run the `Enable Troubleshooting.cmd` file in the `Diagnostics &Troubleshooting` folder.

 ## Driver Updates